fallahn/xygine/tutorial/part_4/readme.md

 ball be despawned.

 That's it!
-Messages are quite a powerful concept in xygine and you should get used to raising them for all pertinent events such as collisions, spawning, despawning as it makes tracking the state of the game much easier.
+Messages are quite a powerful concept in xygine and you should get used to raising them for all pertinent events such as collisions, spawning and despawning as it makes tracking the state of the game much easier.

 ---